To Do This Week:

 Project Prompting

-Describe in 5-10 lines the sequential steps for your E-Lit Project.
+Describe in 5-10 lines the basic sequential steps for your E-Lit Project.
 Use natural language to outline the programming logic (not the design).

 Example:

-- Display a random sentence of text
+- Display a random sentence from a text array

 - On hover, the word animates a list of other possible words